-In the evening:
+In the Evening:

 See the Piazzo de San Marco

 During your time in Venice, I would highly recommend visiting the Piazzo de San Marco.
 This plaza is considered the central area of Venice.
 Here, you will find MANY different shopping options and, even better, the St. Mark’s Basilica.
-This beautiful church was completed in 1092AD and has incredibly architecture, design, and icons from different time periods in history.
+This beautiful church was completed in 1092AD and has incredible architecture, design, and icons from different time periods in history.
 This church also bears the mark of the water damage that comes with the constant flooding of Venice.
 You need to experience this beautiful church before it ends up underwater.

 Italians are actually obsessed with the concept of Black Friday!
 I’m honestly not sure that they even knew what it meant to Americans.
 They just assumed it was a sale.
 We were in Venice during the American Black Friday and we saw over 100 shops with “Black Friday” signs in the windows.
 However, they didn’t always get it right.
 We saw many signs that were labeled as “black week” which we found incredibly funny.

 In the nighttime:

-Go the the casino
+Go the Casino

 There is a joke among travelers that wine is cheaper in Italy than water.
 I found that this is actually sometimes true!
 You could easily pay $3.50 for a bottle of water and $3 for a glass of wine.
-The accessibility of wine means that you can, and should in my opinion, have it whenever you want.
+The accessibility of wine means that you can, and should, in my opinion, have it whenever you want.
 Take advantage of the amazing wine and use it even better enjoy your time in Venice.
-However, when in Italy, the abundance of wine means that you should be able to choose some high quality drinks for cheap.
+However, when in Italy, the abundance of wine means that you should be able to choose some high-quality drinks for cheap.
 Prosecco is my drink of choice when ordering alcohol in Italy, but you really can’t go wrong with anything you choose.

 Bonus tips for your time in Venice:

-- Skip the suitcase.
+- Skip the heavy suitcase.
 You will be doing a lot of walking and maneuvering a lot of stairs in Venice.
-If your hotel is not directly on the Grand Canal, I would recommend skipping the suitcase as it will be a pain to maneuver around the the rocky roads of the ancient city.
+If your hotel is not directly on the Grand Canal, I would recommend skipping the suitcase as it will be a pain to maneuver around the rocky roads of the ancient city.

 - Buy your blown glass in Murano.
 You will find so many opportunities and places to buy blown glass around the main island of Venice.
 Do your best to hold off on buying it though!
-You will find better quality and more intricate pieces of blown glass if you go the island of Murano.
+You will find better quality and more intricate pieces of blown glass if you go to the island of Murano.
 You may also be able to meet the artist of your piece if you are lucky!

 - Plan to get the day pass for the ferry, it lasts for 24 hours.
 It costs around 20 Euro per person, but it makes your life so much easier as all travel in Venice is done by walking or by boat.
 The Vesperatto will also take you to Murano.